IPSC Best Practices

 - NoScript Prohibits potentially harmful scripts from being executed within a web page

 This section provides information about computer (web-based) training modules for new employees and any mandatory annual refreshers.
 Examples are Civil Rights, LEP, Privacy, Security, DHRD modules, etc.

 General Security Training:

-- Carnegie Mellon CyLab offers that teaches users how to identify phishing URLs, where to look for cues in web browsers, and how to use search engines to find legitimate sites
+- Carnegie Mellon CyLab offers an interactive game that teaches users how to identify phishing URLs, where to look for cues in web browsers, and how to use search engines to find legitimate sites

 Personal Information Education: